mechanicus01/ansible/README.md

-# Ansible Email Infrastructur with Postfix and OpenDKIM
+# Ansible Email Infrastructure with Postfix and OpenDKIM

 This repository contains Ansible roles for setting up and configuring email infrastructure components, specifically focused on Postfix with OpenDKIM integration for secure email delivery.